selftext/minimal-mistakes/_pages/music.md

   overlay_color: "#333"
 ---

-I play a variety of instruments, none of them particularly well.
+I play a variety of instruments.
 I also write music.

 Here's a list of music projects I can recall being involved with, in rough chronological order:

 - Luin
 - Chris & Eric (& sometimes Jeremy)
 - The Luxury Tax